 Publicising the Family Connections Program

-We will offer your upcoming program to our waitlist, and we will also include create a flyer for your group and send this on to you.
+Firstly, email us at firstname.lastname@example.org with your proposed group's Name, Start date, End Date, Group Time, Family Connections Leaders names and email addresses, Venue address and maximum number of participants.
+We will then email and offer your upcoming program to those in your area on our waitlist.
+We will create a flyer for your group and send this on to you.
 All registered families from your area will be offered a place in your program.
-Occasionally we supplement this activity by publicising the programme on social media and through other organisations.
+Occasionally we supplement this activity by publicising the program on social media, print media and through other organisations.

 Please give some thought to how many participants you would like to include in your program.
 A minimum of eight participants is required for metropolitan areas - we recommend between 10-15 participants per group.
 We aim to encourage both parents to attend – but this is the choice of individual registrations.